kytos-ng/of_lldp/README.rst

    PacketOut, by carrying the switch DPID and the Port that it will be forwarded through.

-2. The switches forward the packet throught the given Port and, if another switch is connected to that port, it will have a flow (preinstalled by the NApp) instructing it to send it back to the controller.
+2. The switches forward the packet through the given Port and, if another switch is connected to that port, it will have a flow (pre-installed by the NApp) instructing it to send it back to the controller.
 So, it will generate a ``PacketIn`` with that Ethernet packet to the controller.